kgrgreer/foam3/doc/guides/Porting.md

 Replace CLASS() with foam.CLASS().

-Replace model_: with class: in JSON.
+Replace model_: with class: in cON.

 Replace lazyFactory: with factory:.
 FOAM1 supported both eager and lazy factories, but in FOAM2 all factories are lazy (ie. value is generated only when first accessed).